Prag8855/aab/content/guides/fragebogen-zur-steuerlichen-erfassung.md

     Check this box if you chose *Istversteuerung*, and you don't want to use double entry bookkeeping because you are a *[[Freiberufler]]*.

 **Umsatzsteuer-Identifikationsnummer**
 Check this box if you want to get a [VAT number](/glossary/Umsatzsteuernummer).
+You should always ask for a VAT number, even if you don't need it now.[^19] If you need it later, you will already have it.

 **Steuerschuldnerschaft des Leistungsempfängers bei Bau- und/oder Gebäudereinigungsleistungen**
 This subsections only applies if you are offering building cleaning services.
 If this subsection does not apply to you, leave it empty.
 If this subsection applies to you, [ask a tax advisor](/guides/english-speaking-steuerberater-berlin) about it.